 U.K. design firm deVOL Kitchens describes the daring cabinet color used in their Peckham Rye Kitchen as a cross between emerald and racing green.
 The dramatic color choice creates an atmospheric space with bags of character.

 This Shaker-style kitchen in the center of London, England, is also by deVOL Kitchens.
 Honed white marble helps to offset the moody green cabinet color perfectly.

 California-based designer Emily Henderson chose to paint her new kitchen island teal green for a pop of color.
 “It’s very lovely,” she says.
 In order to not overwhelm the relatively small space with too much color, Emily painted the rest of her cabinets white.

 “We chose inset cabinets, with flat-panel doors and Shaker uppers with a small detail that makes it feel a little more special,” explains Emily.
-This shot demonstrates how her green kitchen island can read as more green, or more blue (in the previous shot).
+This shot demonstrates how her green kitchen island can read as more green, or more blue (

 A wash of natural light keeps the green cabinets and zinc counters in this airy kitchen from feeling too dark.